Amisha73/Youtube-Clone/README.md

 ## Features

-- User authentication (signup, login)
+- User authentication (signup, login) with token expiration handling that shows a toast notification to inform the user when their session expires.
-- Create and manage channels
+- Create and manage channels.
-- Upload and update videos
+- Upload and update videos, with upload functionality disabled if the user does not have a channel.
-- Search videos
+- Search videos.
-- View video details and profiles
+- View video details and profiles.
-- Responsive UI with React and Material UI
+- Responsive UI with React and Material UI.
-- Video streaming and playback
+- Video streaming and playback.
-- commenting on video
+- Commenting on videos.
-- like and dislike the video
+- Like and dislike videos.
+- View all user channels in the SideNavbar under the "My Channels" button if the user has channels.
 ---

 ## Prerequisites